agbozo1/UrFU_IT_INNOV_BUS_BDANALYTICS_2021/README.md

-## Big Data Analysis for Business & Data Mining Curriculum
+## Big Data Analysis for Business Curriculum
 Repo for IT Innovations in Business - Big Data Analysis Course Material

 The repository is prepared for two courses: Big Data Analysis for Business & Data Mining